The Function of the Second Postulate in Special Relativity: Mermin again

-Let us now return to the synchronization procedure.
-We wish to ensure that two clocks are moved at identical speeds but in opposite directions by building identical moving mechanisms and then inverting one of them.
+Let us now return to Mermin's procedure.
+We wish to ensure that two runners are moved at identical speeds but in opposite directions by building identical moving mechanisms and then inverting one of them.
 But what type of isotropy are we invoking here when we assume that the motor built according to rotated blueprints will perform the function we seek?

-Apparently, we are using nomological isotropy since we are merely rotating the axes of the coordinate system.
-This seems to solve the problem until we reflect that when we speak of the moving mechanism, we must consider everything that can influence the motion of the clock.
-That must include every object that \textit{might} exert a force on the clock.
+At first sight, we are using nomological isotropy since we are merely rotating the axes of the coordinate system.
+This seems to solve the problem until we reflect that when we speak of the moving mechanism, we must consider everything that can influence the motion of the runner.
+That must include every object that \textit{might} exert a force on the runner.
 Rotating the motor and rails is not enough.
 If we want to include every \textit{possible} influence, we must rotate the whole universe.
-In principle, the gravitational influence of a single star might affect the motions of the clocks by speeding up the velocity of the clock that moves towards the star, while braking the one that moves away from the star.
-One might like to say that such influences are negligible, but unfortunately, we cannot make such a claim without knowing beforehand something about the value of $k$.
-If $k$ is small enough, the measurement might be influenced by extremely minute differences in the configuration of the external world.
-Recall that we are not privy to any details about the value of $k$ save the assumption that it is finite.
-Nothing about its actual value can be assumed.
-Besides, in a gedanken setting precision is absolute, so even small influences must be taken into account.
+In principle, the gravitational influence of a single star might affect the motions of the runners by speeding up the velocity of the runner that moves towards the star, while braking the one that moves away from the star.
+Still more factors, such as local electromagnetic fields and other influences, must also be considered.

+We might tend to dismiss such effects as negligible, but unfortunately, we cannot make such a claim without knowing beforehand something about the value of $k$.
+If $k$ is large enough, the measurement might be influenced by extremely minute differences in the configuration of the external world.
+Recall that we are not privy to any details about the value of $k$, other than the fundamental assumption that we should treat it as non-zero.
+Nothing about its actual value can be assumed \textit{beforehand}.
+Even if it were, in a gedanken setting precision is absolute, so even small influences must be taken into account.